Lythom/capsule/README.md

 **1.12.2-3.1.63 : Water and loot fine tuning**

 * New Water behaviour : Capsules now deploys on surface of water (or liquids), unless the thrower is immerged in the liquid itself.
-* Configurable loot tables.
+* Add configurable loot tables.
 A new entry in the config file (lootTablesList) allows to configure where reward capsule will spawn.
-* Removed gameplay/fishing/treasure from default loot tables (can be re-added trough config).
+* Remove gameplay/fishing/treasure from default loot tables (can be re-added trough config).
 * Update forge to 1.12.2-14.23.0.2550
 * Update JEI API to 1.12.2-4.8.0.114